wdi-sg/tictactoe/README.md

             * This means that the direction starts from the top left position and then move towards the right.
             * Once having reached the last tile for that row, reset the position to the left and move down by 1 tile.
             * Then move right again.
-          * This will give you a virtual grid without having to write any lines of code.
+          * This will give a virtual grid without having to write any lines of code.
             ```
             | 0 | 1 | 2 |
             | 3 | 4 | 5 |
             | 6 | 7 | 8 |
             ```
-          * The value of 0 to 8 will be your keys or id for identifying that tile.
+          * The value of 0 to 8 will be the keys or id for identifying that tile.
       5. With these set of information available, by using the getCoords or getKey function, it will be possible to find the position of each tile.
-        * getCoords will use the key to find the top left x, y coordinates of the tile
+        * getCoords will use the key to find the top left x, y coordinates of the tile.
-          * Once you know the top left coordinates, by adding the tilesize to the coordinates, you will know the bottown right coordinates, which gives you the area of that tile.
+          * With the top left coordinates information, by adding the tilesize to the coordinates, the bottown right coordinates can be calculated, which gives the area of that tile.
           * This will then allow the manipulation of the tile.
             * Such as drawing images (circle, cross, etc), adding  event listeners,  etc.
           * To make this more dynamic, a separate array can be declared to save or reference any data by making use of the array index in accordance with the virtual grid.